 The Company extends credit to customers in normal course of business.
 The Company considers factors such as credit track record in the market and past dealings with the Company for extension of credit to customers.
 The Company monitors the payment track record of the customers.
 Outstanding customer receivables are regularly monitored.
-The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions and industries and operate in largely independent markets.
-The Company has also taken security deposits from its customers in certain cases, which mitigate the credit risk to some extent.
+The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are located in several jurisdictions regulary instituted.
+The company evaluates the concentration or has will respect to take receivables as low, as its customers in certain cases, which militigate the credit risk to some extent.
 No single customer accounted for 10% or more of revenue in any of the years presented.
 The history of trade receivables shows a negligible provision for bad and doubtful debts.
 Therefore, the Company does not expect any material risk on account of non performance by any of the Company's counterparties.